mark1bean/bez-for-illustrator/README.md

 ## Installation

 Download the [latest release](https://github.com/mark1bean/dasher-for-illustrator/releases/latest/download/add-path-point-at-extrema.zip).
-From Illustrator, run the script file `Add Path Point At Extrema.js`.
-Make sure `Bez.js` is in the same folder so it can find it.
+Store the scripts where you normally store your Illustrator script.
+Make sure `Bez.js` is in the same folder as `Add Path Point At Extrema.js` so it can find it.

 <br>

 ## Quick Start

-To use it straight away, just make a selection in Illustrator and run `Add Path Point At Extrema.js` script.
+Once installed, just make a selection in Illustrator and run `Add Path Point At Extrema.js` script.

 >You can select just the path segments that you wish to add the anchor points to, or you can select the whole path, or paths.